bgriffy/NewUserUtility/README.md

 - To uninstall the program, locate "AcctUtilitySetup" in the Control Panel.

 ## How to use
 1. Fill out the form.
+The name, username, email, and department fields are required.
+The two other fields are optional.
 ![alt text](https://i.imgur.com/knrAcKw.png)
-- The name, username, email, and department fields are required.
-The phone number and the remarks fields are optional.
 - Both first and last name must be included.
 - Only include the first and last name.
 Don't include the middle name.
 - The username cannot contain any whitespace